 - 1 tbsp lemon juice

-- Several hours before dinner, cook fillets at 350 degrees for 10 – 20 minutes depending on thickness.
+- Several hours before dinner, cook fillets at 350° F for 10 – 20 minutes depending on thickness.
 It’s important not to overcook the fillets or the spread will be dry.
 If they do get a little tough, just add more mayo to the mix.

 - Place cooked fillets in fridge.

-- If you have a food processor: When the salmon fillets are cool, peel the skin off, break them up and drop them into your food processor.
+- When the salmon fillets are cool, peel the skin off, break them up and drop them into your food processor.

 - Add the dill, onion, lemon juice, pepper and 3/4 of the mayo.